mathrick/emacs-config/README.md

 Known issues
 ------------

-1. Grail copy assumes `~/elisp`.
-It should just derive the root from where it's being loaded from

-2. Headless init (ie. `emacs --daemon`) breaks.
+1. Headless init (ie. `emacs --daemon`) breaks.
 I don't know if it's my fault or Grail's, and it will be a royal pain to debug

-3. Grail needs a few more fixes and cleanups, and pushing upstream
+2. Grail needs a few more fixes and cleanups, and pushing upstream

-4. Pallet and Cask assume `~/.emacs.d`, and need messy overrides.
+3. Pallet and Cask assume `~/.emacs.d`, and need messy overrides.
    They should allow explicit overrides

 Licence
 =======